ovh/docs/pages/platform/ai-training/11_HOWTO_create_data/guide.en-asia.md

 ![image](images/02_object_create_type.png){.thumbnail}

-Finally, choose a name for your container and then click `Create the container`{.action}.
+Finally choose a name for your container and then click `Create the container`{.action}.

 ## Going Further